Enterprise Manufacturing Initiative—Funded by General Motors

 The Enterprise program is administered through the Pavlis Honors College and is composed of student-led Enterprise teams mentored by faculty and staff advisors from various departments, schools, and colleges on campus.
 The Enterprise curriculum consists of project work (one or two credits per semester) and instructional modules or short courses (typically one credit) in various business, leadership, and technical topics.
 Students in the Enterprise program have the ability to earn an Enterprise Minor (18 credits) or an Enterprise Concentration (12 credits, available in most engineering departments).
 Many teams design, manufacture, and test their own designs and products completing an end to end project engineering experience.
 Some teams prepare designs for national competitions, and some projects take teams abroad.
 Students who join Enterprise choose a team with projects that align with their own personal and professional interests.
 A list of teams is available here.

-What is the Enterprise Manufacturing Initiative sponsored by GM?
+What is the Enterprise Manufacturing Initiative funded by General Motors?

-The Enterprise Manufacturing Initiative funded by the GM Foundation is a cross Enterprise, collaborative group composed of student representatives from participating Enterprise teams.
+The Enterprise Manufacturing Initiative funded by General Motors is a cross Enterprise, collaborative group composed of student representatives from participating Enterprise teams.
 The initiative seeks to increase the manufacturing skills among Enterprise students by incorporating design for manufacturing methods early in product design, forecasting market size, coordinating multidisciplinary design reviews, evaluating procurement options, qualifying potential suppliers, increasing exposure to the breadth of career options in manufacturing, and exploring the development and application of manufacturing processes and technologies.

 How can an Enterprise team benefit from the Initiative?

-How can a student benefit from participating in the Enterprise Manufacturing Initiative funded by the GM Foundation?
+How can a student benefit from participating in the Enterprise Manufacturing Initiative funded by General Motors?

 Enterprise students who participate in the initiative can expect to gain resume-building experience in design for manufacturability, flexible manufacturing, procurement, project management, by contributing to multiple Enterprise projects at various stages.
 Students will actively explore and be exposed to recent improvements in machining and welding of state of the art materials, machine controls and additive manufacturing.
 In addition to connecting with industry experts at GM, students will contribute to the overall goal of the Enterprise team they represent and be better prepared to move into leadership roles within their Enterprise team.